tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "CanClientLogin works!"
 ```

+ * Called when the player is attempting to login
  * Returning a string will use the string as the error message
- * Returning true allowsthe connection, returning nothing will by default allow the connection, returning anything else will reject it with an error message
+ * Returning true allows the connection, returning nothing will by default allow the connection, returning anything else will reject it with an error message

 ## CanEquipItem